yuxiutan/Realtime_Model_Detection_Research/README.md

 - Softmax output for attack chain classification
 - Similarity comparison against precomputed class vectors for abnormal detection

 ## 📄 License
 This project is licensed under the MIT License.

 ## 🙏 Acknowledgements
-- Inspired by real-world ICS defense needs.
-- Thanks to contributors and open-source communities.
+- Special thanks to the experts who provided technical support and advice.